 - Write down key personal information, including any other medical problems, past surgeries, major stresses or recent life changes.

-- Make a list of all medications, including over-the-counter medications, as well as any vitamins or supplements, that you're taking.
+- Make a list of all medications, including over-the-counter medications, vitamins or supplements that you're taking.
 It's especially important to note any pain reliever use and the usual dose that you take.

 - Write down questions to ask your doctor.

 Preparing a list of questions ahead of time can help you make the most of your limited time with your doctor.
 List your questions from most important to least important in case time runs out.
 For peptic ulcers, some basic questions to ask your doctor include: